Fathers of Mercy: Foundation

 The founder, Jean-Baptiste Rauzan, was born at Bordeaux on 5 December 1757.
 After completing his ecclesiastical studies, he taught theology and sacred eloquence and later was chosen Vicar-General of Bordeaux where he inaugurated a missionary movement.
 The institute was established at Lyon, France, in 1808.

 After preaching in the Diocese of Troyes the institute received from the Government of Emperor Napoleon I, unsolicited subsidies to defray the expenses of their missions.
 However, following Napoleon's dispute with Pope Pius VII, the society, called the Missionaries of France, was suppressed.

-In 1814, at the suggestion of Cardinal Fesch, a Generalate for the community was established in Paris where the fathers were placed in charge of several parishes.
-Father Rauzan and his colleagues, were joined by the young Vicar-General of Chambéry, de Forbin-Janson, afterwards Bishop of Nancy; Denis-Luc Frayssinous, who founded St. Stanislaus College and instructed the young missionaries in sacred eloquence; Legris Duval, the St. Vincent de Paul of his day, Le Vasseur, Armand-Benjamin Caillau and Carboy.
+In 1814, at the suggestion of Cardinal Fesch, a Generalate for the community was established in Paris where the priests were placed in charge of several parishes.
+Rauzan and his colleagues were joined by the young Vicar-General of Chambéry, de Forbin-Janson, afterwards Bishop of Nancy; Denis-Luc Frayssinous, who founded St. Stanislaus College and instructed the young missionaries in sacred eloquence; Legris Duval, Le Vasseur, Armand-Benjamin Caillau and Carboy.

-They evangelized the French cities of Orléans, Poitiers, Tours, Rennes, Marseilles, Toulon, Paris and other places, and established the Works of St. Geneviève and the Association of the Ladies of Providence in many parts of France.
+They evangelized the French cities of Orléans, Poitiers, Tours, Rennes, Marseille, Toulon, Paris and other places, and established the Works of St. Geneviève and the Association of the Ladies of Providence in many parts of France.
 Rauzan founded the Congregation of the Sisters of St. Clotilde for the education of young ladies.
 The royal family assisted him financially and gave him Mount Valerian, at that time the center of piety, and later one of the principal forts protecting the capital.

 In 1830, during the second Revolution, the Missionaries of France were dispersed and exiled and their house in Paris sacked.
 Rauzan went to Rome, where he was received by Pope Gregory XVI, who authorized him to found a new society, to be known as the Society of the Fathers of Mercy (S.P.M.).
 The Papal Brief of approbation, which also contains the constitutions, was given 18 February 1834, and on 15 March of the same year a second Brief, affiliating the new society to the Propaganda Fide, and the former Missionaries of France accepted these constitutions on 8 December 1835.
 Rauzan died in Paris, 5 September 1847.

-Its members included Mgsr Faillet, Bishop of Orléans, Mgsr.
-Alfred Duquesnay, Archbishop of Cambrai; Victor-Felix Bernadou, Archbishop of Sens, who later became a cardinal.
-The Fathers of Mercy resumed their missionary activities in France, but all religious societies were subject to the decree of expulsion in 1880.
-However, through the influence of their many friends in Paris, and claiming the enforcement of the authorization given to the society by the restored Bourbon king Louis XVIII in 1816, the Fathers of Mercy retained their mother-house in Paris until the separation of the Church and State in 1905, when they moved to Belgium.
+Its members included Faillet, Bishop of Orléans; Alfred Duquesnay, Archbishop of Cambrai; Victor-Felix Bernadou, Archbishop of Sens, who later became a cardinal.
+The Fathers of Mercy resumed their missionary activities in France.
+When all religious societies were subject to the decree of expulsion in 1880, they claimed the enforcement of the authorization given to the society by the restored Bourbon king Louis XVIII in 1816 and retained their mother-house in Paris until the separation of the Church and State in 1905, when they moved to Belgium.